 - As a digital publication via Open Access on the University Library’s (UB) document server.
-Additionally, three printed and bound deposit copies of the text have to be submitted to the University Library.
+Additionally, one printed and bound deposit copy of the text has to be submitted to the University Library.
 Other forms of digital publication may be used only upon agreement with the University Library.

 - Printed in a series of publications or as a self-contained book distributed by a publisher, provided that proof of a minimum print run of 100 copies is provided.
 In this case, three deposit copies have to be submitted to the University Library.
 If the publisher has a print-on-demand process in place to fulfil additional orders, a lower minimum print run may be accepted.
 It is the responsibility of the doctoral candidate to provide evidence thereof.